agounaris/prometheus-performance-analysis/README.md

 ### High level observations

-- Remote write is causing higher RAM utilisation on the prometheus side
+- Remote write is causing a 25-30% increase memory utilisation for the same number of samples
 - Grafana alloy wont give us any performance improvement
 - Query response times when data is in memory is still good
 - Cardinality matters a lot!